florinpatrascu/fixex/README.md

 end
 ```

 That's all!
-Ok, as a "bonus" you can call the afore mentioned external scripts, in your Elixir app as well.
+Ok, as a "bonus" you can call the scripts mentioned above, in your Elixir app as well.
 Here's how:

 ```elixir
 defmodule Fixex.ApiTest do